 Firefox is blocking the use of Kazakhstan root CA certificate to protect your privacy.
 Learn more about how to stay safe.

 If your Custom settings match the settings in Standard, you will be switched back to Standard.
 This will not affect your settings.

-Learn more about this anti-snooping feature designed to protect your logins from unauthorized access.
+Learn more about this Firefox anti-snooping feature designed to protect your logins and passwords from unauthorized access.

 Learn more about how to participate in studies.